Skip to content

 6. Step 6

-Serve a generous portion in a bowl alongside rice, topped with guac, plant-based sour cream and a couple sprigs of coriander.
+Serve piping hot on a bed of rice, topped with guac, plant-based sour cream, and a sprinkle of coriander.

 Hot tip!